 environment variable for the same user that installed K3s:export KUBECONFIG=/etc/rancher/k3s/k3s.yaml

-With the same user that installed K3s, use Helm to install Trento Server with the Helm chart:
+With the same user that installed K3s, install Trento Server using the Helm chart:

 helm upgrade \ --install trento-server oci://registry.suse.com/trento/trento-server \ --set trento-web.trentoWebOrigin=TRENTO_SERVER_HOSTNAME \ --set trento-web.adminUser.password=ADMIN_PASSWORD

-When using a Helm version lower than 3.8.0, a experimental flag must be set before the helm command:
+When using a Helm version lower than 3.8.0, an experimental flag must be set as follows:

 HELM_EXPERIMENTAL_OCI=1 helm upgrade \ --install trento-server oci://registry.suse.com/trento/trento-server \ --set trento-web.trentoWebOrigin=TRENTO_SERVER_HOSTNAME \ --set trento-web.adminUser.password=ADMIN_PASSWORD

-Monitor the creation and start-up of the Trento Server pods and wait until they are all ready and running:
+Monitor the creation and start-up of the Trento Server pods, and wait until they are ready and running:

 watch kubectl get pods

-All pods should be in ready and running status.
+All pods must be in the ready and running state.

 Log out of the Trento Server host.